-C19 Yes No C19 Does you r institution allow high school students to enroll as full-time, first-time, school gra first-year (freshman) students one year or more before high aduation? Х
+C19 Yes No

+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high ×

+school graduation?

-C20 Common Application (Initiated during 2006-2007 cycle) Question removed from CDS.
+C20 Common Application Question removed from CDS.
+(Initiated during 2006-2007 cycle)